-As of Thursday, more than 60 U.S. military personnel have been diagnosed with TBI from an Iranian missile attack Jan.
+More than headaches As of Thursday, more than 60 U.S. military personnel have been diagnosed with TBI from an Iranian missile attack Jan.
 8 in Iraq.
 That’s far from President Donald Trump’s initial announcement that no one was harmed in the attack.
 News of the brain injuries came out soon after and the number of cases has continued to rise.

 Trump later described the injuries as “headaches,” and said he had seen far worse.